intelligentgraphics/OpenConfiguration/README.md

 Geometries is a dictionary of geometric entities.
 Inside there is another dictionary of different optional representations. "ig" is usually used for mesh-based viewers. mesh and meshFormat describe the actual mesh.

 Currently supported mesh formats are OBJ, OpenCTM, FBX and OGRE Binary.
 A viewer incompatible with one ore more of the formats should refuse to load the OC and show an appropriate message to the user.
+The primary mesh format and fallbacks, as well as the quality level are normally negotiated between client and server at run-time.

-OpenCTM files describe triangle/mesh data including 2 UV sets for texturing.
-The first set ("Diffuse") is used for tile-able material textures (see below).
+OpenCTM files describe triangle/mesh data including up to 2 UV sets for texturing.
+The set tagged with "Diffuse" is used for tile-able material textures (see below).
-The second set ("Object") is not tileable (i.e. every triangle gets its own part of the actual texture) and used for a GeoNormalMap.
+The set tagged with "Object" is not tileable (i.e. every triangle gets its own part of the actual texture) and used for a geometry-bound normal map, which typically adds geometry details.

-The Normalmap adds fine details to the whole geometry (cf. GeoNormalMap) and is rendered using the second UV set of the OpenCTM.
-It is NOT tileable.

 For fast overview purposes, "preview" can link a coarse geometry.